107208579/tracking/switches/setup.md

 # Calendar Tracking (Zigbee Switches)

-When a Zigbee switch/button is pressed, a wireless signal on the 2.4 GHz band is sent.
-The Zigbee signal is received by a Zigbee adapter that is connected to a server ([Raspberry Pi](https://www.raspberrypi.org)).
-The server receives and converts the Zigbee signal to MQTT ([zigbee2mqtt](https://www.zigbee2mqtt.io)) and creates a calendar event ([mqtt2caldav](https://github.com/107208579/mqtt2caldav)) via a pre-defined event template.
-The calendar event is sent to a CalDAV server for event storage and synchronisation.
+When a Zigbee switch/button is pressed, a wireless signal is sent.
+The Zigbee signal is received by a Zigbee adapter ([Electrolama CC2652](https://www.tindie.com/products/electrolama/zzh-cc2652r-multiprotocol-rf-stick/)) that is connected to a Linux server ([Raspberry Pi](https://www.raspberrypi.org)).
+The server receives and converts the Zigbee signal to MQTT ([zigbee2mqtt](https://www.zigbee2mqtt.io)) and creates a calendar event via a pre-defined event template ([mqtt2caldav](https://github.com/107208579/mqtt2caldav)).
+The calendar event is sent to a CalDAV server for event storage and synchronisation with other CalDAV clients.
 <p align="center">
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Detail.png" width="740">
 </p>